Uinyw/financetracker/pages/use_cases/use_case_diagram_analytics.md

-# Use Case Diagram Analysis of Data
+# Use Case Diagram Analytics

 ![Use Case Diagram](../../figures/use_case_diagram_analytics.png)